Introduction

 Monitoring and reporting on the:

-- Re-appointment as sole Building Standards verifier for North Ayrshire Council for the maximum 6-year term.
+- re-appointment as sole Building Standards verifier for North Ayrshire Council for the maximum six-year term.
 This is complete.

-- Procure suitable hardware equipment to assist Surveyors in carrying out onsite checking of ebuilding and scanned building warrants.
-(3 to 6 months)
+- Procure suitable hardware equipment to assist Surveyors in carrying out onsite checking of ebuilding and scanned building warrants. (three to six months)

-- Support staff through PPD process to achieve suitable CPD and encourage and assist unqualified staff to obtain professional membership of RICS, ABE, CIOB etc. (12 months)
+- Support staff through PPD process to achieve suitable CPD and encourage and assist unqualified staff to obtain professional membership of RICS, ABE, CIOB and so on (12 months)

 - Maintain our current levels of performance and continue to strive to identify areas of improvement and ensure these are implemented.
 (12 months)